KW46/omp_language/README.md

 # omp_language
-Yet another language system.
+Yet another multiple languages system.
-This language system is designed for open.mp - Most of it could be made compatible with SA-MP, except using in-memory SQLite database (unless if there's a plugin I don't know about).
+This language system is designed for open.mp - Most of it could be made compatible with SA-MP, except using in-memory SQLite database (unless if there's a plugin I don't know about), but highly discouraged since that would be very slow.

 ## Index
 * [Features](#features)